nonchem/notes/linux_notes.md

-e                 --- move to the end of the next word [n]w              --- move to the start of the next [n] word [n]e              --- move to the start of the next [n] word
+e                 --- move to the end of the next word [n]w              --- move to the start of the next [n] word [n]e              --- move to the start of the next [n] word f[x]              --- find and jump to the next [x] f[x];;            --- find and jump to the next [x], and the next, and the next ctrl-d            --- move half page down ctrl-u            --- move half page up
+}                 --- jumps entire paragraphs downwards
+{                 --- jumps entire paragraphs upwards

 ----------copy and paste---------------------------------------
 yy                --- copy (yank) the line